How to Disable APC Cache via .htaccess

 Also Read

-How to Assign/Unassign a MySQL User to a Database
+How to Create a MySQL Database

 How to Install Wordpress Using Softaculous